Collaboration ideas - male employee and female employee having a conversation

-6 Collaboration Ideas for the Workplace
+6 collaboration ideas for the workplace

 Collaboration is essential for any organization’s success and productivity.
 Companies need to share vision and have an understanding of each other’s projects to achieve excellent business outcomes.

-What is Collaboration?
+What is collaboration?

 Collaboration is group work.
 It’s a group of people coming together to offer their expertise for a shared project or initiative.
 Successful employee collaboration is how well you’re able to work with members across teams that will impact the outcome of the project in a positive manner.

 Creating and nurturing a collaborative workplace takes time and effort.
 Give employees opportunities that will demand business collaboration and encourage them to connect with members outside their team.
-Organizations that are able to and encourage collaboration find that their employees are more aligned, business is successful and have higher retention rates.
+Organizations that are able to and encourage collaboration find that their employees are more aligned, business is successful, and they have higher retention rates.

 Collaboration in the workplace encourages company growth across the board and becomes an innate skill when done regularly over time.

-Collaboration leads to high retention rates: Collaboration encourages a more aligned and engaged workplace as employees aren’t siloed and disconnected from others.
+Collaboration leads to high retention rates.
+Collaboration encourages a more aligned and engaged workplace as employees aren’t siloed and disconnected from others.
 With access to employees with a diverse set of skills and expertise, employees aren’t looking elsewhere to develop their talents.

-Collaboration Tools
+Collaboration tools

 Lunch and learn sessions

-By hosting and encouraging learning lunches, employees are given the opportunity to meet colleagues from other departments that are interested in similar topics.
+By hosting and encouraging learning lunches, employees are given the opportunity to meet colleagues from other departments who are interested in similar topics.
 Employees are able to get to know their fellow co-workers in an informal meeting setting and are typically facilitated in group discussions or activities.

 Company-wide team building exercises

-Happy Hour events
+Happy hour events

 Getting to know coworkers in a relaxed environment can boost company morale and increase communication across teams.
 Removing boundaries between teams helps decrease the information gap on projects by gaining insight into the workings of other departments.